 Develop activities encouraging communication skills: Soft skills may be developed through various activities.
 For example, communication skills can be developed if children read with understanding (as in the library), convey ideas in writing (by writing short stories or essays) speak so others can understand (through storytelling, recitations); listen actively and observe critically, explains Dr Kannan.

-Why aren’t schools proactive enough to introduce a soft skills programme as part of their curriculum, or even as an after school option?
+Why aren't schools proactive enough to introduce a soft skills program as part of their curriculum, or even as an after-school option?
 The reasons are not hard to find.
-Says Ghosh, “Schools focus mainly on academics as exam results are what they are judged on.”
+Says Ghosh, "Schools focus mainly on academics as exam results are what they are judged on."

-There are many next-generation schools that provide holistic education to children.
+Many next-generation schools provide holistic education to children.
 But they do not use any specific methodology to impart soft skills, nor do they have the tools to measure the output in a non-competitive environment.

-Many schools allow children to participate in inter-school debates, quizzes and other talent shows.
+Many schools allow children to participate in inter-school debates, quizzes, and other talent shows.
 Often, these opportunities go to students who already have the requisite soft skills.
 The majority who do not have such skills continue to be disadvantaged.
-“A true soft skills programme must include every student in its approach and be imparted in an atmosphere which does not induce stress,” says Anuradha.
+"A true soft skills program must include every student in its approach and be imparted in an atmosphere which does not induce stress," says Anuradha.

 Pratima says that parents should act as good role models.
-“Children learn by imitation, and parents who display these virtues or ‘soft skills’ in their day-to-day behaviour provide an environment where children automatically learn.
-They grow up to be caring, committed, efficient and effective human beings.”
+"Children learn by imitation, and parents who display these virtues or soft skills in their day-to-day behavior provide an environment where children automatically learn.
+They grow up to be caring, committed, efficient, and effective human beings."

-Says Anuradha, simple things like showing the children how to handle introductions at a social gathering, how to organise their own birthday parties, involving them in organising family festivals and functions, asking leading questions to help children narrate their school day or field trip in a manner that clearly communicates their experiences, are all different ways to establish an effective communication process.
+Says Anuradha, simple things like showing the children how to handle introductions at a social gathering, how to organize their own birthday parties, involving them in organizing family festivals and functions, asking leading questions to help children narrate their school day or field trip in a manner that clearly communicates their experiences, are all different ways to establish an effective communication process.

-Moondra, based in Ahmedabad, conducts workshops for schoolchildren in the summer on expression through dramatics and grooming.
-One covers the art of conversing well, the art of giving and receiving compliments, greetings, making introductions and telephone manners, social etiquette, restaurant etiquette, dressing up for the occasion and grooming.
+Moondra, based in Ahmedabad, conducts workshops for school children in the summer on expression through dramatics and grooming.
+One covers the art of conversing well, the art of giving and receiving compliments, greetings, making introductions and telephone manners, social etiquette, restaurant etiquette, dressing up for the occasion, and grooming.
 Another workshop is about how to express and project ourselves.
-This course deals with inner fears and hidden anger of adolescents.
-The course takes participants through voice modulation, proper projection and enhanced self-image.
+This course deals with the inner fears and hidden anger of adolescents.
+The course takes participants through voice modulation, proper projection, and enhanced self-image.
 (You can contact Rama Moondra at email@example.com)

 She also uses games to bring out various aspects of communication.
 Chinese Whispers highlights the importance of listening and how miscommunication takes place.
 Here, a message is whispered by one person to another in a group that sits in a circle.
 The last person has to speak out the message loudly.
 Sometimes what is conveyed is very different from the original message!
 (You can contact Anuradha Kumar at 7667738200)